Kickstarter Wants To Help Gadget Crowdfunders Keep Their Promises

 A higher level of service, Hardware Studio Connection, will offer personalized “office hours” advice from Dragon and Avnet staffers, plus discounts on components.
 Participants will also get access to a Dragon online tool called Product Planner that helps hardware companies budget time and money.
 Kickstarter may also provide extra promotional attention to campaigns spawned from Hardware Studio Connection once they’ve launched.

-Creators must apply to get into Hardware Studio Connection, and Kickstarter will be choosy about who makes the cut.
+Creators must apply to get into Hardware Studio Connection, and Kickstarter will let Dragon and Avnet choose who makes the cut.
 “It needs to be a project that is complex enough electronically,” says Terra.
 “Beyond complexity, they need to have a certain level of ambition.”
 To qualify, products will need to have progressed well beyond the raw conceptual stage by the time they become a Kickstarter campaign.

 The sort of assistance that can come out of Hardware Studio will start with fundamentals such as identifying the components needed to create a product; determining the cost of acquiring them all; and tallying a total so that you know how much you’ll need to crowdfund.
 And it will range up to big decisions such as figuring out where to go for manufacturing–which is most typically done in China, although small batches can effectively be produced in the U.S., according to Miller.
 “Finding the right factory is almost like finding the right spouse,” he says.
 “If it’s done right, you’re going to have a very long partnership.”
 (Dragon has worked with many Kickstarter campaigns on such matters, including Pebble–which, even though it eventually sold itself for parts to Fitbit, was one of crowdfunding’s biggest success stories with more than 2 million smartwatches sold.)